-A shapefile is a homogenous collection of simple features that do not contain topological information.
-A shapefile includes geometric features and their attributes.
+A shapefile is a homogenous collection of simple features that includes geometry and feature attributes.
 The attributes are contained in a dBase table, which allows for the joining with a feature based on the attribute key.

 Open ArcMap and select the A new empty map option.
-If you are using Windows 7 or Windows XP, hit the Start button and you'll see a series of options for ArcGIS.
+If you are using Windows 7, hit the Start button and you'll see a series of options for ArcGIS.
 Select ArcMap.